|

 • Select Washington from the State Tax Information list.

-• Click on Change or add new rate under WA SUI.
+• Click on Change or add a new rate under WA SUI.

 • Add the Effective Date and your new rate.